Temporary Importation of Baggage and Conveyances by Non-residents

 67. Temporary residents, who intend to change their status with CIC, to work in Canada for more than 36 months or to apply for permanent resident status at an inland office, must report to the CBSA immediately in order to permanently account for their goods.
 The acquittal of the temporary status and the completion of a Form B4, Personal Effects Accounting Document will be required.
 For example, a temporary resident who makes application for permanent resident (landed immigrant) status or to work in Canada for more than 36 months is then classified as a "settler" for customs purposes, and is no longer eligible to import goods on a temporary basis as a temporary resident.
 Refer to Memorandum D2-2-1, Settlers' Effects – Tariff Item No. 9807.00.00, for information on the entitlements available to settlers.

 67. Unique customs benefits and clearance procedures apply to United States preclearance personnel, their spouses and dependants, for the entire duration of the posting in Canada.

 69. On first arrival in Canada, after primary inspection, the U.S. employee is to be referred to the immigration office to be issued an employment authorization.

 70. After the initial arrival, and at the request of the U.S. employee, Foreign Affairs and International Trade Canada will issue individual identification cards for the use of each employee, spouse, and dependant, respectively.

 73. The extension of customs benefits on each re-entry into Canada after a trip abroad is conditional upon presentation of this card or a valid immigration document clearly identifying the holder.

-72. Unlike other categories of temporary residents returning from a short trip abroad, U.S. personnel and their families may claim duty- and tax-free importation of accompanying consumable goods under tariff item No. 9803.00.00 excluding the standard allotments of alcoholic beverages and tobacco products when the duration of absence is less than 48 hours.
+72. Unlike other categories of temporary residents returning from a short trip abroad, U.S. personnel and their families may claim duty- and tax-free importation of accompanying consumable goods under tariff item No. 9803.00.00 including the standard allotments of alcoholic beverages and tobacco products when the duration of absence is less than 48 hours.